 In this roundup we’re going to be checking out some of the awesome tools Firefox has in its collection of Developer Tools.

 Even if Google Chrome is your primary development browser, Firefox has some tools that Chrome doesn’t.
-In fairness the reverse is also true–Chrome has some tools that Firefox doesn’t, but the tools in Firefox are so helpful you really will benefit from knowing they’re there.
+In fairness the reverse is also true–Chrome has some tools that Firefox doesn’t, but the Firefox developer tools are so helpful you really will benefit from knowing they’re there.

 About a year ago Firefox tasked a dedicated team with adding web-development-specific tools to the browser.
 They’ve been building really cool stuff ever since, and we’re going to check out some of the most noteworthy tools in this roundup.